DappyKit/sdk/README.md

 ```shell
 MNEMONIC='YOUR_MNEMONIC' EXPECTED_OWNER_ADDRESS='YOUR_OWNER_ADDRESS' EXPECTED_SMART_ACCOUNT_ADDRESS='YOUR_ACCOUNT_ADDRESS' npm test
 ```

-`MNEMONIC` is the mnemonic phrase from an Optimism Sepolia wallet with funds.
+- `MNEMONIC` is the mnemonic phrase from an Optimism Sepolia wallet with funds

-`EXPECTED_OWNER_ADDRESS` is the expected address of the main wallet derived from `MNEMONIC`.
+- `EXPECTED_OWNER_ADDRESS` is the expected address of the main wallet derived from `MNEMONIC`

-`EXPECTED_SMART_ACCOUNT_ADDRESS` is the expected address of the Smart Account, with `EXPECTED_OWNER_ADDRESS` as its Externally Owned Account (EOA).
+- `EXPECTED_SMART_ACCOUNT_ADDRESS` is the expected address of the Smart Account, with `EXPECTED_OWNER_ADDRESS` as its Externally Owned Account (EOA)